The Difference Between SEO and SEM

 Search engine marketing most often refers particularly to the various paid marketing strategies, such as the ads that are purchased and placed automatically above the search results on websites like Google.
 These advertisements are targeted around keywords similar to SEO but without the need to climb the rank.
 Don’t let this fool you into thinking that search engine optimization is entirely free.
 There are many paid strategies within SEO, most of which include placing website links on other popular websites are within directories.

-Search engine optimization and search engine optimization are both required to manage a successful website over time.
+Search engine optimisation and search engine optimization are both required to manage a successful website over time.
 Search engine optimization relies primarily on content that is published onsite and off site, which includes relevant and trending keywords.
 The success of an SEO strategy depends on the quality of the keywords chosen and the quality of the content that is published.
 It’s in your best interest to place high-quality content at the top of the priority list because it is what makes or breaks most SEO campaigns.

 If you are a website owner, then you shouldn’t look at SEM and SEO as competing for marketing strategies, but rather two sides to the same coin.
 Utilize the paid and organic search results on Google to gain the maximum exposure and see a significant increase in your website traffic, as well as an increase in the quality of traffic.